fiscet/fissales-server-on-edge/ai_docs/prep_templates/05_generate_app_pages_and_functionality.md

 5. **Route Mappings** (Next.js routes with layout groups)
 6. **Page Functionality** (specific bullets tied to their value proposition)

-**Template Context**: The user has already chosen their template type (chat-simple, chat-saas, rag-saas, or adk-agent-saas), so you know their general direction and monetization approach.
+**Template Context**: The user has already chosen their template type so you know their general direction and monetization approach.

 > If the learner hasn't provided their Master Idea Document, request it in Step 0 before proceeding.
 >